Daniel J. Frey

 Sin.

-A woman wanting not to be beaten by her husband.
+A woman who does not want to be beaten by her husband.

 Sin.